onsah/CV/src/main.typ

   [
     - Implemented a prototype tool that visualizes code difference between two versions of a Java project.
     - Tool is based on OOP concepts like packages, classes and fields and extensible to other classes.
 And extensible to other OOP languages.
+    - Participated in the backend implementation of the project: https://github.com/MntsShrmp/DERT-Backend
-    - Paper is presented on #link("https://vissoft.info/2021/")[VISSOFT 2021] conference.
+    - Paper is presented on #link("https://vissoft.info/2021/")[VISSOFT 2021] conference: https://ieeexplore.ieee.org/abstract/document/9604852
   ]
 )